Signed in as:

 My name is Yingxin Rong.
 I am a father of two children attending public schools, and my wife serves as the PTA president at their school.
 I have worked for many years with medical associations and hospital, collaborating closely with physicians, social workers, and people in the community.
 This has given me extensive experience in health case coordination.
 My wife and I have also been long-time advocates, helping parents in our community communicate effectively with educational institutions.

-Are you a parent of a student with an IEP that is interested in serviing on the CCSE?
+Are you a parent of a student in a D75 program and interested in serving on the CCSE?
 We have an open seat waiting!
-This opportunity is not limited to Public School Parents, charter, and state approved non-public school parents are welcome to apply.
+This opportunity is for a parent or guardian of a child enrolled in a D75 school.

 I'm a Canadian immigrant of Jamaican and Chinese heritage as well as a dedicated parent of two autistic boys in a D75 school in the Bronx.
 I am deeply invested in improving our school communities.
 Together with my husband, I understand importance of community support.
 In my advocacy, I actively listen to families' concerns and connect them with valuable resources.